Noblezim711/Noblezim711/README.md

 - 👋 Hi, I’m @Noblezim711
 - 👀 I’m interested in ...
 Making games, programs, missions, and mods.
 - 🌱 I’m currently learning ...
-About lots of subjects.
+Lots of subjects.
 - 💞️ I’m looking to collaborate on ...
 Game projects.
 - 📫 How to reach me ...
 Discord @ Noblezim711#5012